-The successful applicant will cover research and teaching in the field named above.
+The successful applicant will cover research and teaching in the field of pharmaceutical biology.

-Along with the regular official duties of professors listed in Article 99 of the Berlin Higher Education Act, we expect the appointee to engage in the following activities:
+Along with the regular official duties of professors listed in Section 99 of the Berlin Higher Education Act, we expect the appointee to engage in the following activities:

 How to apply:

-Applications should include a CV, copies of all certificates of academic qualification in German or English; letters of appointment (please add translations if applicable), a list of publications, a list of courses previously taught and evidence of teaching competence.
-Please include information on involvement in ongoing and future research endeavors, joint research projects, externally funded projects and, if necessary, language certificates.
-If applicable, please give information on teaching experience in primary and secondary education, partnerships with industry, inventions/patents, and spin-offs.
+Applications should include a CV, copies of all certificates of academic qualification in German or English (please enclose translations where necessary), a list of publications, a list of courses previously taught, and evidence of teaching aptitude.
+Please include information on involvement in ongoing and future research endeavors, joint research projects, and externally funded projects.
+If necessary, please include language certificates.
+If applicable, please give information on experience in primary and secondary education, partnerships with industry, inventions/patents, and spin-offs.